constantcontact/.net-sdk/README.md

 In order to use the Constant Contact SDK you have to follow these steps:

-1) Add the CTCT.dll library to your references project.
+1) Download the source code, build the project, and then add the CTCT.dll library to your references project.

 2) Place your credentials in app.config file under the appSettings tag.